Light-Lens/WINTER/README.md

 # WINTER
+### NOTE: This version of WINTER is obsolete and will not be updated any further.

 WINTER (Witty Intelligence with Natural Emotions and Rationality) is an artificially intelligent system inspired by JARVIS from the Iron man movies.

 ## Getting Started